Last updated: 27th February 2019

 In addition, if you linked to our website from a third party site, we cannot be responsible for the privacy policies and practices of the owners and operators of that third-party site and recommend that you check the policy of that third party site.

 Hemming Group Limited is a publishing and events company.
 The company consists of two divisions, Hemming Media and Brintex Events but we operate as one legal entity.
-Our registered office address is 32 Vauxhall Bridge Road, London SW1V 2SS.
+Our registered office address is Fourth Floor, 3 Dorset Rise, London EC4Y 8EN.
 We are registered in England and Wales under the company number 00490200.
 Our VAT registration number is GB 342 0234 08 and our ICO registration number is Z7609582.

 If you have any questions about this Privacy Notice please contact the Data Protection Officer: